Sterling silver and silver plate is attractive and collectible. Sterling is valuable for craftsmanship, rarity, and for melting as a commodity.

 Treasures can be found amongst the family crockery.
 Check the manufacturing mark on the back.
 Examples include Japanese post-war imports, Chinese Fine China, Fireking USA, Aynsley, and Towerbrite.

-If you like history, vintage paper items, & learning about people's lives, try collecting antique diaries.
-Here are guidelines for selling these or restoring them to a relative of the journal writer.
+If you like history, vintage paper items, and learning about people's lives, try collecting antique diaries.
+Here are guidelines for collecting, restoring, and selling them.

 Before trying to learn the value of Depression glass, learn how to identify the pattern of your early-20th-century collectables.